Free Assessment: How does your inbound marketing measure up?

 Trust is the foundation of all future success.

-But trust is hard to measure and easy to misjudge because we lack the tools to measure it.
+But trust was hard to measure and easy to misjudge because we lacked the tools to measure it.

-Below, you’ll find the building blocks of a trust index that you can use to evaluate how much your audience trusts you — and see whether your business is building trust or losing trust in the marketplace.
+Below, you’ll find the building blocks of a trust index that you can use to evaluate how much your audience trusts you — and see whether your business is building trust or losing trust in the marketplace over time.

 Breaking the 'I know it when I see it' myth